KrystalWang222/ai-resume-mvp/replit.md

 # Overview

 This is an AI-powered resume modification tool built with Streamlit.
-The application allows users to upload PDF resumes, extracts text content from them using pdfplumber, and leverages OpenAI's API to provide AI-assisted resume editing and improvement suggestions.
+The application allows users to upload PDF resumes, extracts text content from them using pdfplumber, and leverages OpenAI's gpt-4o-mini model to provide AI-assisted resume editing and improvement suggestions tailored to specific job descriptions (JD).
 The tool features a dual-column interface design for input and output areas.

+## Current Status (Last Updated: 2025-11-22)
+✅ **MVP Complete** - All core features implemented and tested:
+- PDF file upload with pdfplumber text extraction
+- Two-column layout (left: input, right: output)
+- Job description (JD) text input
+- OpenAI gpt-4o-mini integration for resume analysis
+- AI-generated resume modification suggestions in Markdown format
+- Comprehensive error handling for missing files, empty PDFs, and invalid inputs

 # User Preferences